rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/configurations.md

 1. [ENS Resolution](#1-ens-resolution)
 2. [Incentivization](#2-incentivization)

 # 1. ENS Resolution

 Swarm can't resolve ENS addresses by itself; it needs to delegate this task.

-## Through `Geth`
+## 1.1 Through `Geth`

 The easiest way to do this is to run a **Geth** node locally and let Swarm make calls to this instance when attempting to resolve addresses.

-Run Geth through the `geth` command.
+Run Geth through the `geth` command (to install Geth, follow [these instructions](https://geth.ethereum.org/docs/install-and-build/installing-geth)).
 Leave the node running long enough so that it's in-sync with the blockchain.

 **Tip**: save resources by running Geth in light mode: